yashp386/ethical-hacking/README.md

   * **Security Awareness Training:** Conduct regular, engaging training sessions and run simulated phishing campaigns.
 Foster a culture where employees feel comfortable reporting suspicious emails without fear of blame.
   * **Implement DMARC, DKIM, and SPF:** These email authentication standards are critical for preventing attackers from spoofing your company's domain, making it much harder for them to impersonate your employees or brand.
   * **Web Filtering and DNS Protection:** Use services that block access to known malicious domains at the network level, preventing employees from ever reaching a phishing page.
-  * **Principle of Least Privilege (PoLP):** Ensure that user accounts only have access to the information and systems they absolutely need to do their jobs.
-This limits the potential damage if an account is compromised.